NCCIH Funding Strategy Fiscal Year 2022

 For research project grants (e.g., R01), competing awards are often adjusted to achieve a 4‑year average duration.
 Grants to early stage investigators, program project grants (e.g., P01, P50), and clinical trial grants (regardless of activity code) are usually funded for the full length of their Council-recommended project period.

 New and Early Stage Investigators

-NCCIH will continue to help new and early stage investigators by seeking to equalize the success rates between new/early stage investigators and established investigators for new competing (Type 1) R01 and first renewal (Type 2) applications, in accordance with NIH guidelines as described in the Notice of Fiscal Policies in Effect for FY 2021 (NOT-OD-21-058) and the Policy Supporting the Next Generation Researchers Initiative.
+NCCIH will continue to support new and early stage investigators by seeking to equalize the success rates between new/early stage investigators and established investigators for new competing (Type 1) R01 and first renewal (Type 2) applications, in accordance with NIH guidelines as described in the Notice of Fiscal Policies in Effect for FY 2022 (NOT-OD-22-105) and the Policy Supporting the Next Generation Researchers Initiative (NOT-OD-17-101).

 Research Funding Guidelines

 NCCIH will use the following guidelines for funding research project grants: